Check out these dog treats by Donna K. —

 Last, but not least, there are options if you choose.
 Sometimes I use beef liver.
 The great thing about beef liver is that you don't have to slice it!
 And for Donna, that's a good (safe) thing!
 Read all about Donna's Liver Jerky Dog Treats here.

-If you don't have time to make your own treats, take a look at Donna's Etsy store and buy 'em ready made right here!
+If you don't have time to make your own treats, take a look at Dog Treats by Donna on her Etsy store and buy 'em ready made right here!